CUSTOMER STORY

 Choosing the BraunAbility Honda Odyssey

-Converting the Vehicle and Driver’s Training
+Converting the vehicle and driver's training

-She continued, saying, “I'm going to keep this car, hopefully for 10 years.
-So, I wanted to have everything that I would buy regardless.”
+“I wanted a blue Honda Odyssey with the Elite package.
+I wanted all the bells and whistles.
+I'm going to keep this car, hopefully for 10 years.
+So, I wanted to have everything that I would buy regardless,” she said.

-She bought a partially converted Honda Odyssey with around 2,000 miles on it in 2022.
-The vehicle had an in-floor ramp, and she had a six-way transfer seat and hand controls added.
-Before she could drive the vehicle, though, Terry had to pass driver training.
-She worked with a certified driver rehabilitation specialist (CDRS) to learn how to drive with hand controls, and within that same year, she was licensed to drive and became the owner of a BraunAbility Honda Odyssey.
+Before she could drive the vehicle, however, she had to complete driver training.
+She worked with a certified driver rehabilitation specialist, or CDRS, to learn how to drive with hand controls, and within that same year, she was licensed to drive.

 I'm so proud of my vehicle.
 When I go out and drive around, people come up to me all the time and say, ‘Wow, look at that.’
 I love talking about it.
-I love showing them how it works.

 - Terry Crull

-BraunAbility Versus VMI
+BraunAbility vs. VMI

-Terry described getting behind the wheel of her BraunAbility Honda Odyssey for the first time, saying, “I drove the converted Honda Odyssey for my final driving test.
-I was looking at the brand-new car I was driving, and it was emotional.”
-She continued, saying, “I'll never forget that day.
+For Terry, passing her final driving test marked the beginning of a new chapter.
+“I drove the converted Honda Odyssey for my final driving test.
+I was looking at the brand-new car I was driving, and it was emotional.
+I'll never forget that day.
 It was like I was floating on air.
 I thought, ‘I'm going to get my independence back.
-I can see it.’”
+I can see it,’” she said.

-Within two weeks of becoming licensed to drive with hand controls, Terry made a six-hour drive from Phoenix, Arizona, to San Diego, California.
-She described the trip, saying, “I went with two friends, a niece and my dog, and everybody was so excited to see me driving again.”
+“I went with two friends, a niece and my dog, and everybody was so excited to see me driving again,” she said.

-She said, “I'm so proud of my vehicle.
+“I'm so proud of my vehicle.
 When I go out and drive around, people come up to me all the time and say, ‘Wow, look at that.’
 I love talking about it.
-I love showing them how it works… how I attach the straps in the back to secure my wheelchair and make the transfer into the seat, and they are just amazed.”
-She continued, saying, “It's really neat to educate people on what's available and what can be done.”
+I love showing them how it works, and how I attach the straps in the back to secure my wheelchair and make the transfer into the seat.
+People are just amazed.
+It's really neat to educate people on what's available and what can be done,” she said.

 Terry's advice for those looking to purchase a wheelchair accessible vehicle is to prioritize quality and refrain from settling.